 Iran's relationship with the Houthis plays into Iran's strategy of controlling key Arab waterways.
 Control of Yemen and its strategic ports affords control of vital commercial and energy shipping lanes that connect the Red Sea to the Indian Ocean and the Middle East to Europe.
 Control of the Bab el-Mandeb Strait poses a strategic nuisance for Israel, enabling Iran to cut off its naval trade routes to Asia and opening up a new conduit for Iran to smuggle weapons to Hamas and other terrorist proxies.
-Iran has thus sought to gain a foothold in Yemen which would allow it, despite the weakness of its naval forces relative to others in the region, to sabotage international commerce and energy markets when its interests are threatened.
+Iran's foothold in Yemen has allowed it, despite the weakness of its naval forces relative to others in the region, to sabotage international commerce and energy markets when its interests are threatened, while denying its links to the Yemen-based terror group to protect against reprisals.